Creating learning from curiosity

 Preschooler and his child care teacher inspecting a plant

 As a parent or caregiver, you can likely attest that young children ask a lot of questions each day.
-One study suggests that between two and five years of age, a child asks roughly 100 questions daily!
+One study suggests that between the ages of two and five years-old, a child asks roughly 100 questions each day!

-Bright Horizons teachers are trained to use the World at their Fingertips® curriculum, which encourages flexibility and creativity on the part of the teacher and the child.
-The curriculum uses prepared plans and then evolves and emerges from the interests of the children — and their developmental needs — and the teachers.
-This, alongside the teachers’ processes of observing, reflecting, planning, and documenting children’s work, makes for a rich learning experience where every child can flourish.
+Bright Horizons teachers are trained to use the World at their Fingertips® curriculum, that encourages flexibility and creativity on the part of the teacher and the child.
+The curriculum evolves and emerges from the interests of the children and the teachers, as well as the developmental needs of the children.
+This, alongside the teacher processes of observing, reflecting, planning, and documenting children’s work, makes for a rich learning experience where every child can flourish.
 Bright Horizons families have a window into this process when they log into My Learner on the My Bright Day® app and view insights into their child’s learning experiences for the week.

 Preschooler and his child care teacher inspecting a plant